Tooth Pain: Types, Causes, and Remedies

 Dental procedures like fillings, crown or dental implant installation, and root canals may all lead to temporary tooth pain.
 Almost all dental procedures, including cleaning, can irritate the teeth and gums.
 Fortunately, any discomfort usually resolves itself within a few days.
 In some cases, pain may last longer.

-Pain from a filling is usually a result of a change in your bite.
+- Pain from a filling is usually a result of a change in your bite.
 Since the tooth is no longer the exact same height or size, it won’t fit perfectly with the surrounding teeth when you chew or talk.
 This discomfort usually passes as you get used to your new filling.
 In some cases, a small adjustment may be made to correct the bite.
+Also, fillings for very deep cavities may cause temperature sensitivity for a few weeks.

 At Home Tooth Pain Remedies